samiwel/random-date/README.md

 # random-date

-An utility for generating random dates.
+A Java utility class for generating random dates.